martinsumner/leveled/docs/LATENCY.md

 A second improvement was to include a small (32) cache of recently fetched keys in each SST process to be checked before the expensive slot_fetch:

 ![](pics/29Nov_HeadTimeSplit.png)

+It should be noted that the combined overall throughput improvement from these changes is somewhere between 2% and 5%.
+So although the difference in the low-level measurements are significant (> 100 microseconds), and the volumes of HEAD requests is high (either 3 or 4 for each transaction) - the final difference is marginal.

+## Head Time - File Level

 Within the SST file, the timings are broken down between index_query (the time taken to find the slot in the tree), tiny_bloom (the time taken to check against the bloom filter for that slot), slot_index (the time taken to look up the position in the slot - which may also double as a bloom filter to determine non_presence) and slot_fetch (the time taken to fetch the block from disk and perform binary_to_term and then walk to the position).